jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 Being that you are familiar with JS functions writing a Functional Component is much easier to understand.

-For now let's just comment out the Class Component and write a new `Presentational Functional` Component.
+For now let's just comment out the **Class Component** and we will write a new `Presentational Functional` Component.

 ```js